When it comes to the best train trips in the world, it’s as much about the transportation as the destination

 Offering an epic ride across Russia, the longest railroad line in the world spans 5,772 miles and seven time zones.
 On the trip between east and west, the train passes over the Urals, weaves through taiga forests, speeds across seemingly endless steppes and travels alongside Siberia’s Lake Baikal, the world’s deepest freshwater lake.

-The public train takes eight days to complete the journey between Moscow and Vladivostok on the Pacific Coast in Russia’s Far East.
+The public train takes seven days to complete the journey between Moscow and Vladivostok on the Pacific Coast in Russia’s Far East.
 But many tourists opt for a private luxury train on the Trans-Siberian route, going with a North American tour operator’s two- or three-week package that includes off-rail excursions along the way and hotel stays before and after.
+The wealth of options makes this not only one of the best train trips in the world, but the best way to see the vast expanses of Russia.